savaslabs/savaslabs.github.io/_services/support.md

 slug: support-maintenance
 weight: 4
 summary: |
   An application serves its purpose best when running.
-With the help of robots, we ensure maximum uptime and provide ongoing iterative improvements that a modern web system requires to remain relevant.
+With the help of robots, we ensure maximum uptime and provide ongoing iterative improvements that modern web systems demand to maximize their potential.
 icon: "support-maintenance-icon.svg"
 vertical_image: "/assets/img/services/support-maintenance-hero.jpg"
 vertical_image_alt: "Various visual representations of statistics"
 quote_project: "omega-lz"
-services: [Uptime monitoring, 24x7x365 Support, Bug Fixing,  Feature Enhancements, Drupal Security Updates, Disaster Recovery Planning, Backup Strategy]
+services: [Uptime Monitoring, 24x7x365 Support, Bug Fixing, Feature Enhancements, Drupal Security Updates, Disaster Recovery Planning, Backup Strategy, Best Practices Consultation]

 ---

-An organization with a captive audience who cares deeply about its missions requires the same technical attention behind the scenes to ensure its applications are functional.
-We provide this assurance through best-in-class monitoring tools, around-the-clock application support engineers, and a genuine yearning to see our partners and their applications thrive.
-With a broad and deep understanding of security risks in the ever-interconnected world, we consult on all aspects from the technical stack to organizational stakeholders to maximize the effectiveness of our partner's web systems.
+Our partners' audiences _always_ represent substantial value to the organization, and are often deeply committed to it too.
+We help reciprocate that dedication by sustaining the applications that serve those audiences.
+With a genuine desire to see our partners thrive, we provide the required attention and care through best-in-class monitoring tools, a holistic understanding of security in an ever-interconnected world, and around-the-clock application support.
+We advise on all aspects of application integrity, which range from technical to behavioral, to maximize the effectiveness of our partner's web systems.